kubedb/docs/docs/guides/mongodb/concepts/migrator.md

 ### spec.source.mongodb.connectionInfo

-`connectionInfo` (also under `spec.target.mongodb`) tells the Migrator how to connect to the MongoDB instance.
+`connectionInfo` (also under `spec.target.mongodb`) tells the Migration how to connect to the MongoDB instance.
 There are two ways to provide the connection details — set **either** `appBinding` **or** `url`: